 “Everyone thinks of changing the world, but no one thinks of changing himself.” — Leo Tolstoy

 Note: I wrote this as a random scattering of thoughts following a tumultuous June.
 Mass shootings, the end of Roe v.
 Wade, January 6th Hearings – a United States in crisis.
-It was therapeutic to write… if not projecting any solutions other than continuing to work on myself.
+It was therapeutic to write… I’m not projecting any solutions other than continuing to work on myself.
 I can change nothing but myself.
 If you want to change the world, change yourself.
 I learned this from a very intelligent source.

 I had a whole bunch of new blog post ideas that I was working on.
 I was reaching out to folks to discuss their ideas, work on some collaborations, and tease out some really cool posts.